Foxo10/Wikifont/README.md

 - Add, edit or delete fountain information.
 - View locations on a map and save a fountain as a notification.
 - Persist data locally using Room with an initial import from a CSV file.
+- Register and log in using a remote MySQL database accessed via PHP scripts.
+- Explore fountains on an OpenStreetMap-based map with route calculation.
+- Set a profile photo and upload it to the server.
+- Receive periodic random fountain notifications and try the quiz widget.

 ## Building